 I have nothing against dairy.
-I am not a vegan (I eat small amounts of free range, grass-fed meats and organic clarified butter) but I don’t believe most people need dairy in their green smoothies.
-There is enough quality calcium and protein in the other plant-based ingredients.
+I am not a vegan (I eat small amounts of free-range, grass-fed meats and organic clarified butter) but I don’t believe most people need dairy in their green smoothies.
+There are enough quality calcium and protein in the other plant-based ingredients.

 Unless you are a serious athlete, consider allowing plants to do the work in your smoothie – no animal products needed.

 As someone who exercised for hours each day, I had whey protein every day in my 20s and 30s.
 But as I got into my 40s and 50s and started to eat better, I found the macronutrients I received from plants often preferable, and so I stopped adding whey powder to my smoothies and – speaking personally – I felt (and looked) better as a result.